spencertipping/tau/doc/pi-phi.md

 All of these are extensible dispatch parsers and `s_atom` and `p_atom` are extensible alternations.

+## Transformers
+In addition to normal expressions, which increase the stack depth by one, π also provides _transformers_, which are net-zero code snippets that assume an implied operand.
+Transformers make it possible to write `+1` to mean "a function which adds one to something".

+**TODO:** define transformers' behavior for plural values, if that's a thing

+**TODO:** define π stream transform behavior: we could use transformers?

+**TODO:** should this idea even exist?
+Seems low-overhead enough to just bind a variable

+How about `+1` turns into `x+1`, and we use a persistent "it register" `x`, like in Perl?

 ## Extending the π grammar
 A `πφ` instance provides several methods that allow you to define extensions: